eclipse-archived/ceylon-lang.org/documentation/tour/classes.md

 * a getter, and, sometimes,
 * a setter.

-But not all attributes are simple value holders like the one we've just seen; others are more like a getter method, or, sometimes, like a getter and setter method pair.
+That's because not all attributes are simple value holders like the one we've just seen; others are more like a getter method, or, sometimes, like a getter and setter method pair.

 We'll need to expose the equivalent cartesian coordinates of a `Polar`.
 Since the cartesian coordinates can be computed from the polar coordinates,